sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 ### Naming conventions

 To help with navigation and discoverability, follow these naming conventions for channels.
-If you see find a channel that does not follow these, request to rename it in [#ask-it-tech-ops](https://sourcegraph.slack.com/archives/C01CSS3TC75)
+If you see find a channel that does not follow these, request to rename it in #ask-it-tech-ops.

 <table>
   <tr>